vahidno/statistics/README.md

 Perform forward stepwise feature selection to narrow down predictors (a.k.a. features, or independent variables) in linear regression

 Use k-fold cross-validation method and Root Mean Squared Error (RMSE) for evaluating and choosing regression models.

+## birthday.ipynb

+### Topic

+Probablity that two persons in a group are born on the same day.